abeylot/geodataserver/docs/configuration.md

         </restriction>
     </index>
 ### index tag
+the index tag causes an index file to be created when indexing Openstreetmap data, and related svg styles
 #### type attribute
+possible values are

+node : indexing of nodes

+way : indexing of ways

+relation : indexing or relations

+(nodes, ways and relations are related to openstreetmap data definitions )
 #### name attribute
+the name of the index ( must be unique )
 ### select tag

     <index type="node" name="capitalsNodeIdx">
         <select tagKey="place" tagValue="city"/>
         <select tagKey="place" tagValue="town"/>
         ...
     </index>
 Openstreetmap nodes who don't have tag place with values city or town will be ignored.
 #### tagKey attribute
 the openstreetmap tag
 #### tagValue attribute
 the openstreetmap value ( * can be specified for all values )
 ### exclude tag

     <index type="relation" name="relationHeritageIdx">
         <exclude tagKey="location" tagValue="underground"/>
         ...
     </index>
 Openstreetmap items with tag location having value underground will be ignored.
 #### tagKey attribute
 the openstreetmap tag